Re-Coding-Algorithmic-Culture/r-calc.net/pages/being_turned_off/being_turned_off.md

 <br />

-**Can you talk a bit about how and why you quoted / staged / repeated other people's work during the lab.**
+<h2 style="font-size: 1.38888889em;line-height: 1.08em;margin-top: 1.08em;margin-bottom: 0em;">Can you talk a bit about how and why you quoted / staged / repeated other people's work during the lab.</h2>

 <br />